 Watch Christmas with the Coopers now on Amazon Prime Video

 George Lazenby’s first and only outing as James Bond is also the spy’s only festive-themed adventure.
 In what is undoubtedly Flemings finest novel and the most underrated of the on-screen Bond outings.
 The film’s criticism on release in 1969 centred on the fact that Sean Connery was missing, rather than the epic, high octane and polished final movie.
 However, the film would only find its place in the Bond hall of fame many years later, as new audiences cast their eye over Lazenby’s solo outing.
 In truth, though dated in parts, On Her Majesty’s Secret Service is a glimmering gem in the Bond crown, and one of the best Christmas themed action movies ever made.
 So grab the turkey sandwiches this Boxing Day and settle in for one hell of a ride with one of the best James Bond movies.

 Watch On Her Majesty’s Secret Service now on Amazon Prime Video

 One Magic Christmas (1985)

 Taking its cue from It’s a Wonderful Life, One Magic Christmas fell foul of critics on its release.
-Many of whom felt the Disney film was too depressing and dark for a family audience.
-However, in truth One Magic Christmas is no darker than A Christmas Carol, while its message of hope and rebirth is equally as strong.
+Many of them felt the Disney film was too depressing and dark for a family audience.
+However, in truth, One Magic Christmas is no darker than A Christmas Carol, while its message of hope and rebirth is equally as strong.
 And while it may not break new ground in its story, it is a warm and inspirational Disney outing that deserves far more positive attention.
-And is, without doubt, one of the most underrated Christmas movies from Disney’s back-catalogue.
+The final movie, without a doubt, is one of the most underrated Christmas movies from Disney’s back catalogue.